 Our support will extend beyond the induction by inviting you to Masterclass days, addressing non-clinical topics that IMGs often find less comfortable, such as conflict resolution, acing portfolio and ARCP, how to receive supervisor feedback and well-being tips.
-The coming one will take place on the 20 September 2023; make sure to book a study leave as soon as possible.
+The next one is likely to take place in autumn 2025 and details will be circulated in due course.
+When you receive the details, please make sure you book study leave as soon as possible if you wish to attend.